nitro2k01/little-things-gb/README.md

 ## Building
 Prerequisite: some recent version of RGBDS.
 Under Linux and presumably macOS, just run `./m.sh`.
 No Makefile, sorry.
 Maybe one day.
 Under Windows it should not be too hard to make a `m.bat` file that executes the same commands as `./m.sh`.

+## Download
+If you are just looking for the ROMs, go to [releases](https://github.com/nitro2k01/little-things-gb/releases/).

 # List of projects

 ## Whichboot.gb (2022)